nategarrow/ngtech22/README.md

 ## Where to Next?

 Lately I have been diving in to Svelte Kit!
-So you can expect to see a portfolio project or two appear soon!
-Keep up with me on [Twitter](https://twitter.com/nategarrow_) or [LinkedIn](https://www.linkedin.com/in/ntgarrow/)
+So you can expect to see a portfolio project or two appear soon, with a much larger project on the way!
+You can follow me on [Twitter](https://twitter.com/nategarrow_) or [LinkedIn](https://www.linkedin.com/in/ntgarrow/) to stay up to date with my projects.